sebastianstarke/AI4Animation/README.md

 Copyright Information
 ------------
-This code implementation is only for research or education purposes, and (especially the learned data) not freely available for commercial use or redistribution.
-The intellectual property and code implementation belongs to the University of Edinburgh and Adobe Systems.
-Licensing is possible if you want to apply this research for commercial use.
+This project is only for research or education purposes, and not freely available for commercial use or redistribution.
+The intellectual property belongs to the University of Edinburgh and Adobe Systems.
+Licensing is possible if you want to use the code for commercial use.
 For scientific use, please reference this repository together with the relevant publications below.

-In any case, I would ask you to contact me if you intend to seriously use, redistribute or publish anything related to this repository.
+All motion capture data is licensed under the <a href=https://creativecommons.org/licenses/by-nc/4.0/legalcode">Attribution-NonCommercial 4.0 International</a> license.